g0ldyy/NameIt/README.md

 - Optimize code
 - Add more modules

-All contributions are welcome! :D
+All contributions are welcome! :)